September is national suicide prevention awareness month.

 The Department of Veterans Affairs reported in February that about 22 veterans commit suicide everyday.
 This means there is about one suicide every hour.

-T he Amarillo VA H ealth Care Center offers various types of therapy and medication to help with the disorders.
+Care Center offers various types of therapy and medication to help with the disorders.
 They are also working to inform people of the warning signs of mental illness and suicide.

 "If someone is acting different...
 They've become more depressed, more anxious, agitated, if they're increasing substance use, if they're starting to isolate. just any kind of changes in mood that you notice. it's important to look out for that," said Rosalinda Barrera with the suicide prevention team at the Amarillo VA Health Care System.